ArpNetworking/metrics-client-java/README.md

 }
 ```

-The Counter object example extends in a similar way for nested loops.
+The `Counter` object example extends in a similar way for nested loops.
+Note that `Counter` objects are only available
+on `ScopedMetrics` instances and not to `PeriodicMetrics` callbacks since the measurement in the latter case must
+complete within the lifetime of the callback.

 ### Timers